-Prerequisite: COSME 102.
+Prerequisite: COSME 100.
 NOTE: Not open to students who have completed COSME 175.
 Course Advisory: SCC minimum English standard.
 Designed to meet the needs of students who have not completed the required 1600 hours and need additional training.
+May be repeated to a maximum of 4 units, including initial enrollment.
 One hour lecture, six hours lab daily.

-COSME 104A
+COSME 104A 15 Units